 Yes.
-During the public health emergency, Blue Shield of California (Blue Shield) and Blue Shield of California Promise Health Plan (Blue Shield Promise) will waive out-of-pocket costs for copays, coinsurance, and deductibles for:
+During the public health emergency, Blue Shield of California will waive out-of-pocket costs for copays, coinsurance, and deductibles for:

 - COVID-19 testing that’s ordered by a healthcare provider who is licensed to order these tests.

-There are no prior approvals needed for COVID-19 screening or testing.
+There are no prior approvals needed for COVID-19 screenings, evaluations, or testing.

 What if I need treatment for COVID-19?